ks1990cn/MutualFriendSuggestion/README.md

 and we can also connect on skype / zoom / google meet for discussions / doubts.

 Our future goal is to create a website which gonna use this engine.

+Currently we are welcoming ideas regarding how to design this/ how should we handle large data / how to do load balance.